-Using lead() over()
+How to use window lead() over()

 I had to find gaps in sequences in two different projects; see my post for details.
 And even invent a nice solution where I utilized EXCEPT operator.
-Window functions allow one to do gap search in more natural way as "next minus current > 1".
+Window functions allow one do gap search in more natural way as "next minus current > 1".
 To implement it we, first, should get distances to next number for each row: